 The Trust has 78 ‘Almshouses’.
 These are unfurnished dwellings, usually specially designed with the needs of older people in mind.
-The aim is to provide convenient and comfortable accommodation in a setting which allows residents to live independently with the support of the Housing Support Officers if and when required.
-Almshouses provide a safe environment and residents are encouraged to make friends and share a wider social life through use of the communal lounge, lunch club, activities and outings.
-Each Scheme is supported by a Housing Support Officer and there is alarm call system in each home.
+The aim is to provide convenient and comfortable accommodation in a setting which allows residents to live independently, in a ‘good neighbour’ community, with the support of the Housing Support Officers as and when required.
+Almshouses provide a safe environment and residents are encouraged to make friends and share a wider social life through use of the communal lounge, lunch club, activities, outings and many events throughout the year.
+Each Scheme is supported by a Housing Support Officer and there is alarm call system in every home.
 In an emergency, such as sudden illness or a fall, residents can get help by pulling the orange cords in their Almshouse or pressing their pendants.

 The applicants must have a need for the support service provided by the Housing Support Officers.

 In January 2018 the entrance criteria was updated by the Board.
 Applicants must have no more than £50k in assets/savings/income and be of 55 years of age or over to be considered by the Trustees.
 Financial and medical records are requested and assessed during the application process.